justtakingsomenotes/mynotes/linuxbible.md

 `unalias` can remove an alias.
 However, opening a new shell will fetch aliases
 from a configuration file, so unaliased aliases may be restored by that
 configuration file

+Example that could be added in .bashrc: `alias mypass="cat /etc/passwd"`

 ### Configuring your shell